Joseph-Oluwapelumi31/skywatch-react/README.md

 ### Useful resources

-- [Example resource 1](https://tailwindcss.com/docs) - This helped me for styling with tailwind.
+- [Tailwind docs](https://tailwindcss.com/docs) - This helped me for styling with tailwind.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://open-meteo.com/) - This is the free weather API i used it was super amazing
+- [Open meteo api](https://open-meteo.com/) - This is the free weather API i used it was super amazing

 ## Author